 It may be the first, but it may be the last.
 The need to hide the raw pain, but it over powers you.
 Enough to let out a tear.
 You need to run and cry, but you have nowhere to go.
 You wipe it away, you try to hide it, but the damage is still there.
 It hurts, it all hurts.
 It feels endless, all the pain put into one tear.
 A Single Tear.

 When high is gone.
 When the trip is over, but not because you finished it.
 Not because you accomplish it.
 But because you fell down.
 You're hurt, you're ashamed, you feel like you can't go on and that this torment is endless.
 That is the pure story of Addiction.
 It is not a perfect tale, nor rather a pretty tale.
 It is a difficult, retched, self-destructing story that offers no hope, but steals it nonetheless.
 It's the endless hole that shows no mercy, and releases no prisoner.
 You can't even look into his eyes and confront him.
-He hides and preys on the weak.
+He hides and preys on the weak, but somehow there is still hope.
 He is Addiction.